ibm-cloud-docs/RegistryImages/ibmliberty/index-ibmliberty.md

 {: important}

 1. From the catalog, select **Containers** > **IBM Cloud Container Registry** > **IBM Public Repositories** on the side panel.
 Search for the `ibm/liberty` image to build your container from.
 If you created your own production-licensed image and deployed it to {{site.data.keyword.cloud_notm}}, select this image from the catalog.
 The container creation page opens.
-2. Select the version of the `ibm/liberty` image that you want to use from the **TAG/ VERSION** drop down box.
+2. From the **TAG/ VERSION** drop-down box, select the version of the `ibm/liberty` image that you want to use.
 3. For more information about building containers from images, setting up clusters, and deploying apps in clusters, use the following links:

     - [Building containers from images](/docs/containers?topic=containers-images#images)